forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 	sfdx scanner:run:dfa <rest of your parameters>
 	```

-	There's no single magic number that works for every project since the value depends on the project code's complexity.
-We recommend incrementing heap space allocation by at least 1g.
-Also, note that a very large heap space could slowdown the process further and degrade the performance.
+	There's no single magic number that works for every project since the value depends on the complexity of the target codebase.
+We recommend increasing heap space allocation in increments of 1g.
+Also, note that a very large heap space could slow down the process further and degrade the performance.
 You may need a couple of tries to identify what works in your case.

 2. Target a smaller set of files for analysis.
 You can do this by providing a subset of apex files as `--target` to `scanner:run:dfa` command while keeping the same `--projectdir` value.
-This helps with creating a smaller number of paths at a time and avoids OutOfMemory errors.
+This helps keep the number of paths down, which reduces the likelihood of OutOfMemory errors.

 3. Consider simplifying your source code to avoid large IF/ELSE-IF/ELSE conditional trees.
 This would help bringing down the number of paths created.